LakiWizard/cycles/README.md

 # cycles

+Cycles is a game where one or two human players compete with each other or multiple AI to be the last standing in a shrinking arena.
+There are two 1v1 modes and two 6p free-for-all modes of play.

-Cycles is a game for two players, written in Python and using the Pygame library.
+It is written in Python and uses the Pygame library.
 The font used is DejaVu Sans Mono.

-Two players move around the open area, you score by making the other player crash.
+Players move around the open area.
+You crash if you hit a trail, an obstacle or the arena edges.
+You score by surviving the longest time.
 Some obstacles are randomly placed around every round.

 Every 20 seconds, the open area shrinks.
 This makes it harder to manuveur in a smaller and smaller space.

 Controls:
-- WASD and arrows for movement
+- WASD (player 1) and arrows (player 2) for movement
 - ESC will give you a prompt to exit game or start new round
 - P is pause/unpause